-Initially, he Googled the US national data about economic indices and the COVID pandemic.
+Initially, the author Googled the US national data about economic indices, especially the CPI data and the COVID pandemic.
 It should be mentioned that his COVID data are rough "rounded-off" numbers that are directly extracted from the published "graphic charts (not from data tables)" from the Center for Disease Control (CDC) and Johns Hopkins University.
-The COVID data are simplified with rounded numbers to thousands for death and millions for infection because using the precise digits would not alter the accuracy or change the observed physical characteristics of the results.
-Next, he searched for and reviewed a few economic articles related to GDP, inflation, consumer price index (CPI), etc. Over the past 2+ years, due to his medical research interest, he has already been exposed to many news and articles on media, as well as published medical research papers with clinical data regarding the COVID pandemic.
+The COVID data are simplified with rounded numbers to thousands for death and millions for infection because using the precise digits would not improve the accuracy of results much or change the observed physical characteristics of the results.
+Next, he searched for and reviewed a few economic articles related to GDP, inflation, CPI, etc. Over the past 2 years, due to his medical research interest, he has already been exposed to many news and articles on the media, as well as published medical research papers with clinical data regarding the COVID pandemic.
 This study is of particular interest to him since it links the US national economy with a severe infectious disease in modern history.

-This article is his first attempt to link COVID disease with some critical economic measurements, specifically GDP and inflation rate.
+This article is one of his first attempts to link COVID disease with some key economic measurements, specifically CPI.
 The established theory of viscoelasticity and viscoplasticity (from the physics branch of science) should not only be limited to a smaller scope of engineering applications.
 Its ability to link certain variables' time-dependent characteristics and their associated energy estimation via the hysteresis loop area is equally powerful for applications in both medicine and economics.

-The author would like to describe the essence of the VGT in 6 simple steps using English not equations for readers who do not have an extensive academic background in engineering, physics & mathematics - an excerpt from Wikipedia is included in the Method section of the full-text article.
+The author would like to describe the essence of the VGT in 6 simple steps using the English language instead of mathematical equations for readers who do not have an extensive academic background in engineering, physics & mathematics - an excerpt from Wikipedia is still included in the Method section of the full-text article.

-The first step is to collect the output data (strain or $\varepsilon$ ) on a time scale, e.g. annual GDP or quarterly inflation rate.
-The second step is to calculate the output change rate with time ( $d\varepsilon/dt$ ), e.g. GDP change rate each year or inflation change rate each quarter.
-The third step is to collect the input data (viscosity or $\eta$ ) on a time scale, e.g. quarterly COVID infection number or quarterly COVID death number.
-The fourth step is to calculate the time-dependent input (time-dependent stress or $\sigma$ ) by multiplying $d\varepsilon/dt$ and $\eta$ together. input equation is time-dependent stress $\sigma$ = strain change rate $d\varepsilon/dt$ \ viscosity $\eta$ .
-The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a space domain with strain (output or symptom) as the x-axis and stress (time-dependent input or time-dependent cause) as the y-axis.
-The sixth step is to calculate the total enclosed area within this input-output curve (or hysteresis loop area) which is also the indicator of associated energy (either created energy or dissipated energy) of this dataset of input and output.
-This energy value can also be considered as the degree of influence on output by input.
+The first step is to collect the output data (strain or $\varepsilon$ ) on a time scale, e.g. quarterly CPI.
+The second step is to calculate the output change rate with time ( $d\varepsilon/dt$ ), e.g. CPI change rate of each quarter.
+The third step is to collect the input data (viscosity or $\eta$ ) on a time scale, e.g. quarterly numbers of COVID infection and death.
+The fourth step is to calculate the time-dependent input (time-dependent stress or $\sigma$ ) by multiplying $d\varepsilon/dt$ and $\eta$ together.
+(This "time-dependent input equation" is;

+stress $\sigma$ = strain change rate of de/dt \ viscosity $\eta$ ).
+The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a space domain (x-axis versus y-axis) with CPI strain (output or symptom) on the x-axis; and COVID Death/Infection stresses (time-dependent inputs, causes, or stresses) on the y-axis.
+The sixth step is to calculate the total enclosed area within these two input-output curves (or hysteresis loop areas) which is also the indicator of associated energies (either created energy or dissipated energy) of this dataset of input and output.
+These energy values can also be considered as the degrees of influence on output by inputs.

-After his English description, he would like to use the following re-defined VGT equation from engineering and physics to address the unique "time-dependency characteristic" of economics and medical variables.
+After having this English description, he would like to use the following re-defined VGT equation from engineering and physics to address the unique "time-dependency characteristic" of both economics and medical variables.
 He can then establish a stress-strain diagram in a space domain (SD) where: